zendertv/zender-docs/EMBED.md

 The player will switch from lobby and back when another stream becomes public

 # Example Code
-It all starts with a div element where you add zender iframe into.
+Create a `div` element, which will act as a wrapper and add the zender `iframe` into it.

-Then depending if your stream is 16:9 (landscape) or 9:16 (portrait) you want to use a different sizing. (use the correct class)
+Depending if your stream is 16:9 (landscape) or 9:16 (portrait) you want to use a different sizing.
+Configure either the `zender-frame-wrapper-16-9` or `zender-frame-wrapper-9-16` as a class on the wrapper.

 ```html
 <div class="zender-frame-wrapper zender-frame-wrapper-9-16">